asseco-voice/laravel-json-search/README.md

 1. Use through standard laravel API resource routes on ``/api/search-favorites`` URL.
 1. If you need to modify migrations [publish the package](#configuration) and set `runs_migrations` property in the config file to ``false``.
+2. Set authorizeResource in asseco-search to false if you do not want $this->authorizeResource(SearchFavorite::class) to be added in controller.

 It is possible to extend the model used for search favorites and replace with your own.
 Make sure your model extends ``SearchFavorite`` and replace `search_favorite_model` key in the configuration